fulcrumapp/fulcrum-expression-libs/README.md

 # Fulcrum Expression Libraries

 A collection of libraries that are prepared for use in Fulcrum expressions.
+The files in the `dist` directory are the scripts you can paste directly into Fulcrum Data Events scripts.
+At the bottom of each file is the variable name used to access the library.

 ## Adding new libraries